-We are glad to have you with us!
-We know that starting a new school can be overwhelming so we have bundled some resources together all on this one page to make the transition easier.
-If you have any questions about this, or anything else on the website or Family Portal, please contact Jan Abernathy, director of marketing and communications.
+Welcome new families -- we are glad to have you with us!
+We know that starting a new school can be overwhelming, so we have bundled some resources together all on this one page to make the transition easier.
+If you have any questions about this, or anything else on the website or Family Portal, please contact Brian Kaplan, director of marketing and communications.

 Log In Information

 Before you can access all of the information available to you as an EMS family, you will need to gain access to the Family Portal.
 Your username plus a generic password will be sent to you after your enrollment is processed so that you can begin completing your child's health forms.
 If you are enrolling at the start of the school year, this information will be sent to you over the summer.
 The Family Portal is not only where you will find out important information about what is going on in school, but it's also where you will access information about your child's classroom and school performance (including progress reports).
-If you have not received your log in within three weeks of the start of the school year or have questions about how to log in please contact Jan Abernathy.
+If you have not received your log in within three weeks of the start of the school year or have questions about how to log in please contact Brian Kaplan.

 Transportation Reimbursement Forms

 If you have any questions concerning your family’s eligibility, please call your local Board of Education.
-Please contact Jan Abernathy if you have questions about this form.
+Please contact Brian Kaplan if you have questions about this form.